Authors: pop

 Motivation

 Topic observation is motivated by the amplification factor on bandwidth consumption due to the mesh degree of GossipSub.
-When you subscribe to a topic, you would need to download as many copies of messages as the mesh degree.
-For example, if the mesh degree is 8, you would roughly download 8 copies.
+When you subscribe to a topic, you would need to download or forward as many copies of messages as the mesh degree.
+For example, if the mesh degree is 8, you would roughly download or forward 8 copies.

 We have IDONTWANT

-implemented in GossipSub 1.2 which will reduce the number of copies you will download, but it doesn’t guarantee exactly how many.
+implemented in GossipSub 1.2 which will reduce the number of copies you will download or forward, but it doesn’t guarantee exactly how many.

 When you observe a topic, you won’t receive any message.
 You will only get notified when there is a new message.
 If you want the actual message, you can request the message from the peer that notifies you first, so you will download only one copy.
 However, the message request part is out-of-scope of this proposal.
 This proposal only deals with notifications.